Creating a new nomenclature that helps customers make sense of a large and unwieldy product portfolio – and the internal processes to go with it.

 Communicating about a brand’s inherently complex offering is an inherently complex task.

-Take a decades-old company with no history of naming or nomenclature rules and create an actionable nomenclature system to help future-proof the brand from the inside out.
+Take a decades-old company with no history of naming guidelines or nomenclature rules and create a useable nomenclature system to help future-proof the brand from the inside out.

 We started by identifying Ciena’s taxonomy of offerings and developing a comprehensive view of all names in play.
-With the full set of information organized and at hand, we were able to identify patterns, inconsistencies, and opportunities so we could transform a scattershot naming process into an easy-to-implement and strategically viable set of guidelines.
+With the full set of information organized and at hand, we were able to identify brand and naming patterns, inconsistencies, and opportunities so we could begin to transform a scattershot naming process into an easy-to-implement and strategically viable set of naming and nomenclature guidelines.